mauriziofonte/hte-cli/README.md

 This is because this tool configures _Apache_ and _PHP_ with presets that are **good only for local developing, testing and benchmarking**.

-For more informations, refer to [/LAMP-HARDENING.md](LAMP Stack Hardening and Linux Security Bookmarks).
+For more informations, refer to [LAMP Stack Hardening and Linux Security Bookmarks](/LAMP-HARDENING.md).

 ## Installation